Terms and conditionsPlease read our Terms and conditions carefully

 3.4 All applications in relation to price match promotions must be supported by written quotations from an ISO 17025 accredited company providing a fully inclusive, like-for like service.

-3.5 In the event of the Client, or any individual required to attend by the Client, not attending a pre-arranged sample collection appointment or not giving at least 24 hours’ notice of cancellation a fee of £65.00 plus VAT for DNA analysis and £105 plus VAT for hair analysis shall be payable, by the Client.
+3.5 In the event of the Client, or any individual required to attend by the Client, not attending a pre-arranged sample collection appointment or not giving at least 24 hours’ notice of cancellation a fee for the full price of the collection shall be payable by the Client.
 The Client hereby accepts that it shall pay such fees in accordance with the Service Provider’s invoice.

 3.7 Disbursement costs, where applicable, may be requested from the Client prior to the Service Provider entering into an agreement with such third parties on behalf of the Client.